collijk/mslt_port/doc/src/reference/equations.rst

      \LE_{adj}(a, t) &= \frac{\sum_{k=0}^{a_{\max}-a} \PY_{adj}(a+k, t+k)}{\Pop(a, t)}
    \end{align}

-.. table:: Definition of symbols used in equations.
+.. table:: Definition of symbols used in the life table equations.

    =================  =============================================================
    Symbol             Definition